saddle/saddle/README.md

 Individual contributors may, if they so desire, append their names to the CONTRIBUTORS file.

-Code in the saddle-linalg/ folder is licensed under MIT and its copyright holder is Istvan Bartha.
-See the saddle-linalg/LICENSE file.

 Code in saddle-core/src/main/scala/org/saddle/util/LongMap.scala has different copyright terms, see its header.